oshankkumar/sockshop/README.md

 See [/cmd](./cmd/) package for example.

-### `/domain`
-`domain` package should only contain your application domain related information.
-It should define the application domain types and related interfaces.
-You should not put any concreate implementaion in here.
-This is an abstraction to your application domain.
-The actual implementation could be catered using a database or a third party API.
-Application domain should be independent of the actual concrete implementation.

-See [/domain](./domain/) package for example.

 ### `/internal`

 This package should provide the private application code.
 It should define the concrete types having methods with actual business logic.